jacobvarner/100-days-of-code/r1-log.md

 Today I finished the last of the Redux lessons.
 I was struggling with the same challenge as last night, but finally figured it out.
 At first I was struggling with the immutability concept of Redux and was getting thrown off by all of the syntax that was creating copies before modifying.
 Once passing the "Create a Counter with Redux" lesson, the rest of the Redux lessons started to make a little more sense.

 I look forward to seeing how Redux works in the context of React, becuase as of now, it still seems like a very foreign framework that will take a little bit more practice for me to get it.

+### R1D9

+I finished the freeCodeCamp lessons that start to show how React and Redux interact with eachother.
+I started making the components on both the React and Redux side that are needed to create a simple messagin app.
+Tomorrow I will learn how to tie the individual pieces from both frameworks together to make a functioning app.